Youssefares/alexandria-university-cce-handbook/README.md

 ### Contributing :computer:
 Feel free to contribute with any resources great for anyone interview preping or looking to make the most out of university.

-We especially encourage you to contribute if you come from a similar background to us.

-#### Ways you could contribute
-- Add more items to our lists or short posts.
-- Write a new post about a topic you find important.

 Just fork, edit/create and submit a PR.
 Spread the knowledge and love :heart:.